Weebly/Cereal/README.md

 In addition to allowing you to encode and decode protocols, you can use IdentifyingCerealType as a method to ensure the same type gets decoded as was encoded.

-### Handling dictionaries and arrys with protocol types
+### Handling dictionaries and arrays with protocol types

 When working with protocol collections, such as [Vehicle], the compiler has issues encoding and decoding the types.
 To support these theres an extension on Array and Dictionary, ```CER_casted()``` which will cast the type into the appropriately expected type: